aarneranta/chalmers-advanced-python/labs/lab2/lab2.md

 - list the stops along a line (just the stop names, or whole objects)
 - list all stops (just the stop names, or whole objects)
 - list all lines (just the line numbers, or whole objects)

+If you use the names suggested in the UML diagram, some things in Lab3 will be easier.

 Note that the `.extreme_position()` method should return the minimum and maximum latitude and longitude found among all stop position.
 This will be needed for correctly visualizing the tram network in lab 3.